Relativistic Fluids, Hydrodynamic Frames and their Galilean versus Carrollian Avatars: Galilean fluid dynamics

 which produces a scalar density (or a scalar upon division by $\Omega$) when acting on a scalar function.
 When acting on arbitrary tensors, it should be supplemented with appropriate $\mathbf{w}$ and/or $\mathbf{v}$ terms in order to maintain the tensorial transformation properties.
 Several options exist and we here quote the most physical (see \cite{CMPPS1}):\footnote{For a detailed and general presentation of Galilean affine connections see \cite{Bekaert:2014bwa, Bekaert:2015xua}.}

 resulting in genuine tensors under Galilean diffeomorphisms.
 As opposed to \eqref{galfcovderdhat}, this time-covariant derivative is not metric compatible:

 Space and time Galilean covariant derivatives do not commute.
-They define a Galilean tensor, rooted in the Riemmann tensor of the ascendent relativistic spacetime at finite velocity of light.
+They define a Galilean tensor, rooted in the Riemann tensor of the ascendent relativistic spacetime at finite velocity of light.
 We find

 and similarly for higher-rank Galilean tensors, where